quanterall/HaskellMaterials/basics/06-mutable-variables.md

 # Mutable variables

-While there is a lot of focus on purity in parts of the Haskell community, it's also important to note that one of the few established design patterns that Haskell has and that is well known to work well for most applications relies on mutable variables to work.
+While there is a lot of focus on purity in parts of the Haskell community, Haskell has runtime support for mutable variables that stretches beyond most programming environments' support.
+The difference is that by default things are immutable and we have to opt in to using mutable variables.

+It's also important to note that even though purity is desired, one of the few established design patterns that Haskell has and that is well known to work well for most applications relies on mutable variables to work.

 This is not done because people just love mutable variables, but rather because the alternatives are sometimes exception-unsafe, harder to use or otherwise have some undesirable quality.